-We demonstrated above that not accounting for measurement error can lead to unaccounted for attenuation bias in regression coefficients.
-We can also directly account for other sources of bias in the measurement model itself.
-Our measurement model provides a framework for addressing bias in the measurement of GDP, GDP per capita, and population in future research.
-As new information about the reporting practices of economic and population datasets emerges, the measurement model developed in this article can be adjusted, following recommendations by Fariss (2014, 2019).24 As an example, future adaptations could incorporate information as to whether GDP, GDP per capita, and population figures are interpolated or extrapolated from observed data points to explicitly model measurement bias.25 Once adjusted, the new estimates can be incorporated into standard regression models as described above.
+The measurement model we develop in this article provides a framework for addressing bias in the measurement of GDP, GDP per capita, and population in future research.
+As new information about reporting practices about economic and population data emerges, the measurement model developed in this article can be adjusted, following recommendations by Fariss (2014, 2019).20 As an example, future adaptations could incorporate information as to whether GDP, GDP per capita, and population figures are interpolated or extrapolated from observed data points to explicitly model measurement bias.21 Once adjusted, the new estimates can be incorporated into standard regression models as described above.

-24See Imai, Lo and Olmsted (2017), Kenwick (2020) and Reuning, Kenwick and Fariss (2019) for potentially fruitful modeling suggestions.
+20See Imai, Lo and Olmsted (2017), Kenwick (2020) and Reuning, Kenwick and Fariss (2019) for potentially fruitful modeling suggestions.

-25For source data on GDP and GDP per capita, dropping interpolated or extrapolated data would result in a reduction of approximately 93% of the data from Bolt et al. (2018) and 87% of the data from Feenstra, Inklaar and Timmer (2015).
+21For source data on GDP and GDP per capita, dropping interpolated or extrapolated data would result in a reduction of approximately 93% of the data from Bolt et al. (2018) and 87% of the data from Feenstra, Inklaar and Timmer (2015).
 We therefore keep all observations on GDP and GDP per capita in the current iteration of the project.